ukanga/dotfiles/README.md

 Dot files
 =========

-Config files for X11, TMUX and neofetch.
+Config files for [Neo]VIM, X11, TMUX and neofetch.
 I make use of base 16 colour themes.

 Installation
 ============